-- -n produce n-column output - +n begin printing with page n - -h treat the next argument as a header - $-\mathbf{w}n$ for purposes of multi-column output, take the width of the page to be n characters instead of the default 72 - $-\ln$ take the length of the page to be n lines instead of the default 66 - -t do not print the 5-line header or the 5-line trailer normally supplied for each page cat(I), cp(I)
+- -n produce n-column output - +n begin printing with page n - -h treat the next argument as a header to be used instead of the file name - -wn for purposes of multi-column output, take the width of the page to be n characters instead of the default 72 - $-\mathbf{l}n$ take the length of the page to be n lines instead of the default 66 - -t do not print the 5-line header or the 5-line trailer normally supplied for each page - -sc separate columns by the single character c instead of by the appropriate amount of white space.
+A missing c is taken to be a tab. - -m print all files simultaneously, each in one column cat (I), cp (I)

-If there is a header in force, it is printed in place of the file name.
 Interconsole messages via write(I) are forbidden during a pr.